 Turning off Microsoft Defender using a REG file

 REG files contain one or more registry entries.
-They are basically text-based files that you can import or export to the Windows registry using a given syntax.
+They are basically text-based files that you can import or export to the Registry using a given syntax.

-To switch off Windows Defender using these REG files, simply follow these steps:
+To switch off Windows Defender using these REG files, follow these steps:

 Step 1: Turn Off Tamper Protection